 This is my camera baby.
 I quite honestly didn’t even want to take a camera on my first solo trip.
 I was planning on using my phone but my husband insisted that I take this one.
 I told him that it would have to fit in my purse and turns out it does, so it went with me.
 Since that trip, this camera has been my constant companion on my adventures.
 I still have so much to learn about photography and all the settings on this camera but I feel like this one has allowed me to grow my style and technique.
 One of my favorite features is that it syncs with my phone allowing me to use my phone as a remote viewer and shutter.
 This is how I am able to take my solo shots!
 I can also wirelessly transfer my photos from my camera to my phone.
 This gives me the ability to update my social with gorgeous, professional looking photos instantly.

-This is the lens that I take with me.
-I’m sure you are thinking, “What?
-A Canon lens on a Sony camera???”
-And basically it’s because of two reasons.
-One – I’m cheap, already had a Canon lens so why buy more of the same thing and two – my husband swears up and down that Canon makes better lenses.
-Anyway, I like this lens because it is a bit of a wide angle so I can get large, sweeping shots but it is still great for close-up portrait-style photos.
+This is the lens that I take with me everywhere.
+I like this lens because it is a bit of a wide angle so I can get large, sweeping shots but it is still great for close-up portrait-style photos.
 It’s a good lens for when you just want to carry only one with you.
-I would love to carry more than one lens but the truth is that they can be heavy and hard to swap out.
-Right now I’m about quick and easy.
+If you only want to carry one lens, this is the one you should get.

 The best and smallest travel tripod.
 I wanted to get better photos where I wasn’t on the ground all the time or relying on having a convenient ledge to perch my camera on so I bought this very compact tripod.
 It has worked great for my last few trips but it still doesn’t get quite as tall as I would like for it to be.
 This is also the tripod pictured in the top image of this post.